emilymain/Project_1/readme.md

 ####Approach Taken

-I built the piano keyboard in HTML and CSS and created the images of the music notes in Adobe Illustrator.
-I used javascript/jQuery to assign images and win solutions as   properties of individual objects.
-These objects are passed through an array and compared to the played key in order to determine if the user has gotten the answer correct.
+First off, I created the images of the music notes in Adobe Illustrator.
+I built the piano keyboard in HTML and CSS so that each key could have thier own id.
+I  then used javascript/jQuery to assign images and win solutions as properties of individual objects.
+These object properties are passed through an array and compared to the played key in order to determine if the user has gotten the answer correct.
+I also used jQuery to add an event listener and function to play the associated sound file to each key when clicked.

 ####Technology Used
 * HTML